 When she doesn’t have her nose stuck in a book, Katie can be found taking advantage of Michigan and Ohio’s natural beauty while hiking, kayaking, and loafing about in the sun.
 She also loves to knit structurally questionable garments for unsuspecting friends and family.

 Kate Lucander is a soprano recently relocated to Naples, Florida.
 Specializing in baroque and new works, Kate is passionate about bringing lesser known composers to the forefront of recognition.
-She has recently appeared as an artist with Seraphic Fire, Audivi, the choir of Christ Church Grosse Pointe, Choral Artists of Michigan, and Cho
+She has recently appeared as an artist and soloist with Seraphic Fire, the Naples Philharmonic, Audivi, the choir of Christ Church Grosse Pointe

 Kate Lucander is a soprano recently relocated to Naples, Florida.
 Specializing in baroque and new works, Kate is passionate about bringing lesser known composers to the forefront of recognition.
-She has recently appeared as an artist with Seraphic Fire, Audivi, the choir of Christ Church Grosse Pointe, Choral Artists of Michigan, and Choral Artistry of Southwest Florida.
+She has recently appeared as an artist and soloist with Seraphic Fire, the Naples Philharmonic, Audivi, the choir of Christ Church Grosse Pointe, Choral Artists of Michigan, and Choral Artistry of Southwest Florida.
 Prior to her move, Kate worked actively in Detroit as a professional choral singer and oratorio soloist.
 Since moving to Naples, she has worked with the Nautilus Chamber Ensemble to enhance the local visibility of 21st century composers, in particular those with Latin American roots.
 Recent solo engagements include Bach’s St John Passion, Carissimi’s Jephte, and Handel’s Messiah.
 An avid traveller, Kate has sung across Europe with professional choirs, ranging from a residency at Westminster Abbey to the International Music Festival in Granada, Spain.
 When not singing, Kate works full time as a software consultant for Revive ERP, and can otherwise be found cooking, hiking, or spending time with her rescue dog, Nickel.

 Mezzo-soprano Amy Mizikow is an active performer in the Detroit area and serves as the choir director and student council advisor for LakeVille Community Schools.
 She is a long-time staff singer at Christ Church Cranbrook and frequently sings at Congregation Shaarey-Zedek and Christ Church Grosse Pointe.
 Amy has performed with Audivi and